TIGR — UP Fintech Holding Ltd. Sponsored ADR Class A

 2. Strategic Updates and Business Highlights

-- Product Enhancements: Launched new features such as options combo trading and market accounts in Australia, enhancing competitiveness.
+- Product Enhancements: Launched upgrades to options trading features and introduced market accounts in Australia, enhancing competitiveness.

 3. Forward Guidance and Outlook

-- 2026 Target: Aiming to acquire 150,000 new funded clients, focusing on high net worth individuals.
+- Client Acquisition Target: Aims to acquire 150,000 new funded clients in 2026, focusing on high net worth individuals.

-- Cost Increases: Operating costs rose significantly, with notable increases in marketing expenses (up 67% YoY) and general administrative expenses (up 118% YoY), impacting profitability.
+- Cost Increases: Operating costs rose significantly, with marketing expenses up 67% YoY and general administrative expenses up 118%, largely due to uncollectible underwriting fees and increased professional service costs.

 5. Notable Q&A Insights

-- Convertible Bonds: Management confirmed plans to repay $100 million of maturing convertible bonds without significant impact on liquidity, as two strategic investors will extend their holdings.
+- Convertible Bonds: Plans to repay $100 million of maturing convertible bonds by April, with no expected significant impact on liquidity.